By Dan Weiser, Senior Marketing Business Development Executive

 After the initial hype of a new, shiny app receded, gen Z users found that the lifestyle they were portraying on BeReal was ‘boring’ and ‘unattractive’.
 As much as Instagram and other social media platforms are criticised for their lack of authenticity, it seems that users much prefer the curated windows into their lives they provide, rather than the illumination of the mundane offered by BeReal.

-Through analysing social listening data and comparing conversation over time, our audience insights demonstrate that BeReal is just a bit too authentic for many of its users.
+Through analysing social listening data and comparing conversations over time, our audience insights demonstrate that BeReal is just a bit too authentic for many of its users.